 Risk Treatment

 Biennale has a legal duty to ensure that risks on the event are eliminated or minimised so far as is reasonably practicable.
-It is not a requirement, or possible to eliminate all risk, and all productions, events, performances, and work activities have some level of risk associated with them.
+It is not a requirement, or possible, to eliminate all risk, and all productions, events, performances, and work activities have some level of risk associated with them.

 The intent of risk management is to reduce risks to levels that are acceptable for the production/business.
 The below pictorial outlines the risk acceptability for this production.